 Wowzers.
 That is A LOT of people.
 But that is the Sant Joan fiesta.
 Es normal.

-The festival in Es Mercadal is called Sant Marti.
+The smaller festival that I attended the other year in Menorca was in Es Mercadal and called Sant Marti.
 The horse is the common hero of all the local saint’s day festivals celebrated in all the Menorcan villages during the summer and clearly shows how authentic the island customs are.
 The drivers and horsemen, dressed up in the outfit called “de just” (of the just man) in a combination of black and white and they ride Menorcan-race stallions in a long procession or parade (qualcada) which goes through all the main streets and squares of the town.

 During the two days of the holiday, strict protocol is observed, mixing religious acts which are closely observed, with moments of collective fun especially during the “jaleos” which take place in the main square and where the horses, horsemen and public take part to an equal extent in the show.